jpype-project/jpype/doc/userguide.rst

 Implementing Java interfaces
 ****************************

-Proxies in Java are foreign elements that allow pretend to implement a Java interface.
-We use this proxy API to allow Python to implement a Java interface.
+Proxies in Java are foreign elements that pretend to implement a Java interface.
+We use this proxy API to allow Python to implement any Java interface.
 Of course, a proxy is not the same as subclassing Java classes in Python.
-However, most Java APIs are built so that sub-classing is not needed.
+However, most Java APIs are built so that sub-classing is not required.
 Good examples of this are AWT and SWING.
 Except for relatively advanced features, it is possible to build complete UIs without creating a single subclass.

-For those cases where sub-classing is absolutely necessary (i.e. using Java's SAXP classes), it is generally easy to create an interface and a simple subclass in Java that delegates the calls to that interface.
+For those cases where sub-classing is absolutely necessary (i.e. using Java's SAXP classes), it is necessaryy to create an interface and a simple subclass in Java that delegates the calls to that interface.
 The interface can then be implemented in Python using a proxy.

 There are two APIs for supporting of Java proxies.
-The new high-level interface using decorators which features strong error checking and easy notation.
+The new high-level interface uses decorators which features strong error checking and easy notation.
 The older low-level interface allows any Python object or dictionary to act as a proxy even if it does not provide the required methods for the interface.